NavigationContentFooter

 Creating a first Instance using Terraform/OpenTofuLink to this anchor

-To create a first Instance using Terraform/OpenTofu, a declarative configuration file is required.
-This file contains all information on machine characteristics required to deploy.
+To create a first Instance using Terraform/OpenTofu, you need a declarative configuration file.
+This file contains all the information on machine characteristics required to deploy.
 It has to be written in the Hashicorp Configuration Language (HCL).
 The deployment of Scaleway resources is done using the Scaleway Provider for Terraform/OpenTofu.
 For more information about HCL, refer to the official documentation.

 1. Create a project folder (for example scaleway-terraform) and navigate into the newly created directory: